shellyannrose/warm-welcome-home-swap-hosting/docs/api/house_exchanges_CRUDref/update-put-guest-names-by-id.md

 ## Request body

-**Important** The request body replaces all the current properties of the guest.
+**Important** The request body replaces all the current properties of the guest, except the unique IDs.
 For properties that you do not want to change, you must use their current values in the request body.

 ```js
 [